-The Fund has interest income from cash deposits, other investments and government debt securities which are subject to final withholding tax.
+The Fund has interest income from cash deposits, investments in debt securities and other investments which are subject to final withholding tax.
 Such income is presented at gross amount and the related final tax is presented in the statement of total comprehensive income as final withholding tax.
-Realized gain on sale of financial assets at FVTPL is recorded at net of applicable taxes.
+Realized gain on sale of financial assets at FVTPL, which are equity securities, is recorded at net of applicable taxes.
+On the other hand, realized gain on sale of financial assets at FVTPL, which are fixed income securities, is tax-exempt.